Table of Contents

 Energy in Living Organisms

-- Energy is stored in chemical bonds, especially in ATP (Adenosine Triphosphate).
+- Energy is stored in chemical bonds.

 - This stored energy is used for:

-- Biosynthetic work (making new compounds).
+- Biosynthetic work (formation of molecules).

-- Osmotic work (controlling fluid balance).
+- Osmotic work (maintaining fluid balance).

-- Mechanical work (movement and other physical activities).
+- Mechanical work (movement).

 Bioenergetics